MihaiAC/apollo-job-board-api/Readme.md

 8. Correct PrismaClient import from the generated prisma files.
    `import { PrismaClient } from "../../prisma/generated";`

+9. Can add an Enum as a Prisma field type then import it from the generated files.

+10. Adding DB indexes with Prisma is pretty easy (e.g: `@@index([userId])`)

 ## Remaining questions

-1. How are errors handled here?
+1. Q: How are errors handled here?
 In Strawberry + FastAPI I would get pretty ok errors by default (not too informative, not too short, just right).
 With this stack do I need to explicitly check every error and return a human readable version of it?

+A: Errors are not nice, full stack trace in the graphQL response (not sane).
+Package to fix that? _sigh_ vs manually handling every error code?

 2. How to init db with some dummy data on load?
 Read something about "seed".

+3. How to add email validation for user and employer email?

+4. How to set length limits on DB fields?

 ## References